Once the realm of overstuffed keywords, a shift has been occurring within search engine optimization standards.

-- Start by replacing a few occurrences of your primary keyword with an LSI keyword.
+- Start by replacing a few occurrences of your primary target word with an LSI keyword.

-- Use one LSI keyword for approximately every 200-300 words on a page.
+- Use one keyword for approximately every 200-300 words on a page.

-- Check in occasionally with Google Webmaster Tools to see what keywords are ranking your pages.
-Then you’ll know what other topical keywords you can slowly implement.
+- Check in occasionally with Google Webmaster Tools to see what keywords are driving traffic to your pages.
+Then you will know what other topical keywords related you can slowly implement.

 Keep in mind; this is not a scientific formula for LSI usage or keyword density, merely a loose set of guidelines to help you get started.

-If you aren’t sure how to measure “one for every 200-300”, a great way when using MS Word is to select a section of text.
+If you are not sure how to measure “one for every 200-300”, a great way when using MS Word is to select a section of text.
 Then, look at the bottom of the window at the word count.

 How to calculate keyword density?